DocHolliday13x/api-server/README.md

 - Ryan Gallaway - showed me everything I know about this becuase before today, I've literally never seen any of this.

+- Reece Renninger - collabed with

+- Ike Steoger - collabed with

 ### Setup

 #### `.env` requirements (where applicable)